WELCOME TO STITHIANS PARISH COUNCIL WEBSITE

-Regrettably, due to the Coronavirus Outbreak, September's Parish Council Meeting will be conducted vitually by Zoom.
-We anticipate that we may need to do the same for future meetings but we hope to get back to normal soon.
+Regrettably, due to the Coronavirus Outbreak, Parish Council Meetings will be conducted vitually by Zoom.
 The Annual Parish Meeting and Annual General Meeting will need to be rescheduled too.
 We will endeavour to conduct the Parish business in other ways but will publicise "Minutes" in due course on our Website so everyone is kept informed.
 Agendas and reports for these “virtual” meetings will be published in the normal way on this website a week before the scheduled date.
 You can see Agendas, Reports & Minutes HERE.

-Agendas for these “virtual” meetings are necessarily restricted to essential business and we will still be considering Planning Applications, so if you would have attended to make your views known and still wish to make a representation to the Parish Council on these or any other report on the agenda, please convey your comments in the first instance by email to the Clerk at email@example.com and they will be taken into consideration.
+Agendas for these “virtual” meetings include normal business and we will still be considering Planning Applications, so if you would have attended to make your views known and still wish to make a representation to the Parish Council on these or any other report on the agenda, please convey your comments in the first instance by email to the Clerk at firstname.lastname@example.org and they will be taken into consideration.
 You can also make comments online directly to the Cornwall Council Planning Department by following this link https://www.cornwall.gov.uk/environment-and-planning/planning/online-planning-register/

 If you wish to attend a virtual SPC meeting using Zoom please contact the Chairman, Phil Blease, who will issue you with an invitation.
 Phil can be contacted by email

 Stithians is a village and parish in Cornwall.
 It lies at the centre of a triangle bounded by Redruth, Helston and Falmouth and has a population of over 2000.
 The Parish includes the villages of Stithians and Longdowns as well as several hamlets, Penhalvean, Goonlaze, Trembroath and Trethellan Water.